 In 2008, Kosovo declared independence from Serbia however the Serbian government said this declaration was not legal.
 Independence was recognised by many of the European and United States powers, leading to tension and fighting between the two countries.
-This still remains, so travellers are advised to stay cautious if you travel near to the border.
+This still remains, so the best travel advice in Serbia is for travellers to be advised to stay cautious if you travel near to the border.
 Serbia still does not recognise Kosovo as an independent state.

 Since Kosovo’s declaration, there has been a number of political demonstrations and gatherings in the capital city.
 These usually stay peaceful and trouble free however you are advised to avoid such areas and remain alert should demonstrations turn violent.

 The stability of Serbia is generally very good, and with no indications of terrorist threats, your trip to Serbia should be trouble free and peaceful providing the necessary precautions are taken.
 There can be a danger of forest fires, especially during prolonged periods of hot and dry weather.
 Ensure that you dispose of cigarettes correctly and carefully.
 Some areas of the country can be prone to flooding preceding heavy bouts of rain.
 If this is the case, you should listen to recommendations given by the local Serbian authority.